vscodeshift/material-ui-codemorphs/README.md

 ## Wrap in withStyles

-Position the cursor inside a funcitonal component before running this command.
+Position the cursor inside a funcitonal component before running this command. (_Class components aren't supported yet_)

 Wraps the functional component in `withStyles`, adds a `const styles = (theme: Theme) => ({ })` declaration, and adds a `classes` type annotation and prop destructuring if possible.